All Features

 In the future, if you acquire more of the same Item or get rid of some or all of it, you’ll need to create another Quantity Change Event.

-Do this by navigating to the Item icon in the upper left corner of your browser window.
+Do this by navigating to the “Items” icon in the upper left corner of your browser window.

-Select the Item Category and then the particular Item you need to modify.
+Select the applicable Category and then the particular Item you need to modify.

-Click on the New button next to the Current Quantity.
+Click on the black “New” button next to the Current Quantity.

 In the pop-up window, fill in the fields to create the Quantity Change Event.